8 Best Hikes in the Midwest [2025]

 Location: Illinois

-Matthiessen State Park, nestled in the heart of Illinois, is a hidden gem among Midwest hiking destinations.
+Matthiessen State Park is another hidden gem among Midwest hiking destinations.

-The park’s diverse landscape, featuring canyons, streams, and forest-rich areas, makes it a hiker’s paradise.
+The park’s diverse landscape features canyons, streams, and forest-rich hiking trails.

 The BEST part is the location only 10 minutes away from Starved Rock!
 You can easily combine hiking at both of these free state parks over one or two days.

-Easily accessible, Matthiessen State Park is located just off Interstate 39, providing a convenient escape into nature for those looking to explore the serene beauty of the Midwest’s less-traveled paths.
+Matthiessen State Park is located just off Interstate 39.
+It provides a convenient escape into nature for those looking to explore the serene beauty of the Midwest!

 Best Trails at Matthiessen: